IMcPwn/browser-backdoor/README.md

 electron-packager . --all
 ```

-How to install and run the BrowserBackdoorServer.
+How to install and run BrowserBackdoorServer.
 ```sh
 cd server
 gem install bundler